ARaj-007/Image-colorization/README.md

 ### OUR DATASET :

-Now, we will be making use of IMAGES from COCO dataset.
+Now, we will be making use of IMAGES from COCO(Common Object in Context) dataset.
 This dataset has roughly 20000 images but for our purposes we will making use of roughly 10000.
 In which, 8000 will be used for training and the rest 2000 as our validation set.

 ```python